We associate certain meanings with each color we see. This is called “Color Symbolism”.

-Green is the color of life, rejuvenation, nature and energy.
-It symbolizes abundance, freshness, fertility, and environment.
+Green is the color of life, rejuvenation, nature, and energy.
+It symbolizes abundance, freshness, fertility, and the environment.

 Yellow is the color of the sunshine, radiant energy and also of caution.
 Desert, dried grass, hot and arid land have this color in abundance.

 Pink is the color of love and affection.
 It represents love, friendship, harmony, and approachability.

 Red is the color of fire and blood.
 It symbolizes danger, strength, and power.